 Ice created by this umbrella’s cooling effect would have then reflected more sunlight away from the surface, cooling the planet further.
 This in turn would’ve created more ice, reflecting more and more sunlight.
 Eventually a positive feedback loop would’ve taken over, making the runaway snowball essentially unstoppable.

 “Cooling from aerosols doesn’t have to freeze the whole planet; it just has to drive the ice to a critical latitude.
 Then the ice does the rest,” said researcher Francis Macdonald.

 The theory was published in the journal Geophysical Research Letters.

-This news story first appeared in the May 2017 issue of BBC Focus magazine – for the latest news subscribe here.
+- This news story first appeared in the May 2017 issue of BBC Science Focus magazine - for the latest news subscribe here.

 Jason is the commissioning editor for BBC Science Focus.
 He holds an MSc in physics and was named Section Editor of the Year by the British Society of Magazine Editors in 2019.
 He has been reporting on science and technology for more than a decade.
 During this time, he's walked the tunnels of the Large Hadron Collider, watched Stephen Hawking deliver his Reith Lecture on Black Holes and reported on everything from simulation universes to dancing cockatoos.
 He looks after the magazine’s and website’s news sections and makes regular appearances on the Instant Genius Podcast.